etwk/blog/content/lists/books.md

 ## Environment
 - [ ] Forests: The Shadow of Civilization
 - [ ] Exposure: Poisoned Water, Corporate Greed, and One Lawyer's Twenty-Year Battle against DuPont #must
+- [ ] Water: The Epic Struggle for Wealth, Power, and Civilization #must
+## Nature
+- [ ] Biological Exuberance: Animal Homosexuality and Natural Diversity

 ## Philosophy
 - [ ] The Body in Pain: The Making and Unmaking of the World